serokell/blog-posts/Haskell Parser Combinators/article.md

 -- sexp = label "S-expression" $ char '(' *> ((,) <$> atom <*> many atom) <* char ')'
 ```

-Note `(,) <$> atom <*> many atom` is pretty similar to `some atom`. [`parser-combinators`](https://hackage.haskell.org/package/parser-combinators-1.3.0/docs/Control-Applicative-Combinators-NonEmpty.html#v:some) exports a non-empty `some` that you can use instead, and have the parser return `Parser (NonEmpty SExp)`.
+Note that `(,) <$> atom <*> many atom` is pretty similar to `some atom`. [`parser-combinators`](https://hackage.haskell.org/package/parser-combinators-1.3.0/docs/Control-Applicative-Combinators-NonEmpty.html#v:some) exports a non-empty `some` that you can use instead, and have the parser return `Parser (NonEmpty SExp)`.
 Megaparsec exports the ordinary list version instead, so if you want to use this one, you'll need to import it manually and include a dependency on `parser-combinators`.

 After adding it to `atom` with `uncurry SSExp <$> sexp`, we can test it in GHCi: